 Too Pricey for Your Budget?

-The cost of massage makes it a luxury that many people can’t afford, particularly if you are on a fixed income.
+The cost of massage makes it a luxury that some people can’t afford, particularly if they're on a fixed income.

 Communicate with your therapist before and during the massage.
 Don't grin and bear too much pressure.
 Then again, you don't want the pressure to be so light that there are no beneficial effects.

 The American Massage Therapy Association (AMTA) offers a free locator service at FindaMassageTherapist.org.